 The skin is not cut from its attachments up to the ribcage, leading to less pain and wound complications.

 A full Avelar tummy tuck is done the same way except a larger portion of skin is taken off.
 An incision is made around the navel and around the lower abdomen.
 A new skin incision is made for the navel.
-The upper and lower abdominal muscles can be tightened if needed, and PRP is used on the scar.
+The upper and lower abdominal muscles can be tightened if needed.
 A dressing will be placed and a compression garment must be worn for two to three weeks.
 Compression stockings also must be worn for several weeks.

 Recovery and Care Following Cosmetic Surgery